Closed approximate subgroups: compactness, amenability and approximate lattices: A closed-approximate-subgroup theorem

 We will use Lemma \ref{Lemma: Closed approximate subgroups are locally stable by product} and the point of view of local groups once more later on in Section \ref{Section: Amenable} to define - at least locally - the quotient of an ambient group by a closed approximate subgroup.
 This will then enable us to build local Borel sections of closed approximate subgroups (see Lemma \ref{Lemma: Borel section of closed approximate subgroups}).
+We will also make use of this point of view when proving the structure theorem for amenable closed approximate subgroups (Theorem \ref{Theorem: Structure amenable approximate subgroups}).